 Opendoor is a real estate platform that buys, sells, and trades homes online.
 The company utilizes artificial intelligence and other technological aids (such as an app) to speed up and improve its operations.

 Founded in 2014 and based out of San Francisco, its business model has been widely successful so far.
-The company has raised over $1.5 billion in funding while being valued at $3.7 billion.
+The company successfully went public in December 2020.

 How Opendoor Works

-Opendoor is a real estate marketplace that buys, sells, and trades homes online.
-The firm’s technology allows them to make near-instant cash offers on houses within 24 to 48 hours of submission.
+Opendoor is an iBuyer that purchases, sells, and trades homes online.
+The firm’s technology allows it to make near-instant cash offers on houses within 24 to 48 hours of submission.

-Opendoor is a so-called iBuyer (short for Instant Buyer), which are real estate companies that utilize machine and deep learning technology fueled by masses of data (i.e. market data, input from real estate agents, or characteristics of the house) to calculate the optimal purchase and sales price respectively.
+Opendoor utilizes machine and deep learning technology fueled by masses of data (i.e. market data, input from real estate agents, or characteristics of the house) to calculate the optimal purchase and sales price, respectively.
+Other competing services include Offerpad, Redfin, and Knock.

-Selling a property on Opendoor removes the need of hiring a real estate agent, paying for professional photos, listing your property on various outlets, negotiating with buyers, or employing a real estate attorney.
-Opendoor takes care of the whole sales process.
+Selling a property on Opendoor therefore removes the need of hiring a real estate agent, paying for professional photos, listing your property on various outlets, negotiating with buyers, or employing a real estate attorney.

 After the seller accepts Opendoor’s offer, a last quality check of the house will be conducted.
 This is to assess whether the information provided by the seller is correct and if there are any (previously undiscovered) needs for repairs.
 The assessment results can be viewed 5 to 7 days after the initial walk-through.